nus-mtp/nus-oracle/index.md

 ### [See Wenhan](https://github.com/walrys)
 > “Creating an elegant and simple UI is everything but simple”

-*Wenhan designed the user interface and styling of the website with ReactJS and other UI tool.*
+*Wenhan designed the user interface and styling of the website with ReactJS and lots of other UI tools.*

 ### [Adrian Chan Ee Ray](https://github.com/IamVacer)
 > “I Have No Idea What I'm Doing with these Platetora 乁(⚆ᴥ⚆ʋ)ㄏ.
 Meteor loves me as much as Armageddon loves Earth”